madmachineio/docs/docs/hardware/swiftio-board.md

 **IOREF**: this pin provides a voltage corresponding to the input and output of that board,  that's to say 3.3V.

-## By the way

 All these details may sound quite confusing at first.
 Don't worry, most of them are not commonly used.

-If you have not idea how to start, you can work with [SwiftIO Maker kit](./maker-kit) to learn with some simple projects.
+If you have no idea how to start, you can work with [SwiftIO Maker kit](./maker-kit) to learn with some simple projects.